adedolapo-ismail/QuoteGen/README.md

 # QuoteGen
-Here lies my initial foray intoo Front-End Development.
+Here lies my initial foray into Front-End Development.
 The road only moves upward hereafter.
+A quote generator based on HTML with CSS styles and Js scripts.